Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 ACS Outreach Program

 The ACS Outreach Program is designed to link first-term Soldiers and their families to military and civilian support services on and off the installation.
 The Outreach Program promotes and creates awareness of ACS programs.
-SFRG's and Units may contact an Outreach Coordinator at 270-798-9322 to schedule a support services brief/training.
+Soldier and Family Readiness Groups (SFRG) and Units may contact an Outreach Coordinator at 270-798-9322 or 270-798-2062 to schedule a support services brief/training.